Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Honouring Ancestry

 Greenstone pieces connect wearers to ancestors, family, and cultural history.
 They carry lessons and wisdom through generations.
-Wearing greenstone keeps bonds between past and present alive.
+Wearing greenstone keeps the bonds between the past and the present alive.

 Cultural Storytelling

-- Uses plants, animals, and the sea for inspiration
+- Using plants, animals, and the sea for inspiration

 Symbolic Meaning